awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 1. Reset the `gtid_mode` to `ON_PERMISSIVE`\.

-   1. Make sure that the parameter group associated with the RDS MySQL DB instance and each Read Replica has `gtid_mode` set to `ON_PERMISSIVE`\.
+   1. Make sure that the parameter group associated with the RDS MySQL DB instance and each read replica has `gtid_mode` set to `ON_PERMISSIVE`\.

       For more information about setting configuration parameters using parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.

-   1. Reboot the RDS MySQL DB instance and each Read Replica\.
+   1. Reboot the RDS MySQL DB instance and each read replica\.
 For more information about rebooting, see [Rebooting a DB Instance](USER_RebootInstance.md)\.

 1. Reset the `gtid_mode` to `OFF_PERMISSIVE`:

-   1. Make sure that the parameter group associated with the RDS MySQL DB instance and each Read Replica has `gtid_mode` set to `OFF_PERMISSIVE`\.
+   1. Make sure that the parameter group associated with the RDS MySQL DB instance and each read replica has `gtid_mode` set to `OFF_PERMISSIVE`\.

-   1. Reboot the RDS MySQL DB instance and each Read Replica\.
+   1. Reboot the RDS MySQL DB instance and each read replica\.

-1. Wait for all of the GTID transactions to be applied on all of the Read Replicas\.
+1. Wait for all of the GTID transactions to be applied on all of the read replicas\.
 To check that these are applied, do the following:

    Wait for all of the GTID transactions to be applied on the Aurora primary instance\.
 To check that these are applied, do the following: